m-ciesielski-lab/portfolio/Postman Collection/Tests Trello board backgrounds.md

-#  :pushpin: Create and tests board backgrounds in Trello app
+#  :pushpin: Create and test boards in Trello app

 ###   Read Trello documentation about how to create, read, update and delete boards